 Once you file a claim for care provided to a Veteran or Veteran family member, VA adjudicates the claim and provides an electronic payment.
 VA is required to pay all medical and dental claims from providers electronically.

-For claims submitted to one of VA’s Third Party Administrators (TPAs), such as TriWest Healthcare Alliance, for care provided through the Veterans Choice Program (VCP) or Patient-Centered Community Care (PC3) networks, you will receive a payment from the same TPA.
+For claims submitted to one of the VA Third Party Administrators (TPAs), such as TriWest Healthcare Alliance, for care provided through the Veterans Choice Program (VCP) you will receive a payment from the same TPA.
 For claims submitted for care provided through a Veterans Care Agreement, you will receive a payment directly from VA.

 If you have specific questions regarding your claims, please contact the claims processing unit that adjudicated your claim.
 This information can be found on your claim and they will be able to provide clear guidance on the steps you need to correct your claims.